How to do Jalandhara Bandha (Throat Lock) - Steps, Benefits, and Precautions for Yogis

 Learn how to do the Throat Lock in yoga with proper form.
-Understand the steps, benefits, and common mistakes, alongside some handy tips to deepen your practice.
+Understand the Jalandhara bandha steps, benefits, and common mistakes to avoid during your pranayama practice.

 By PS Editors | Revived by Yoga Acharya Hansraj Joshi | Updated on August 13, 2021